Geo99pro/depth-any-canopy/README.md

 **In this paper, we propose transferring the representations learned by recent depth estimation foundation models to the remote sensing domain for measuring canopy height.** Our findings suggest that our proposed Depth Any Canopy, the result of fine-tuning the Depth Anything v2 model for canopy height estimation, provides a performant and efficient solution, surpassing the current state-of-the-art with superior or comparable performance using only a fraction of the computational resources and parameters.
 Furthermore, our approach requires less than \$1.30 in compute and results in an estimated carbon footprint of 0.14 kgCO2.

-*REPOSITORY IN CONSTRUCTION SOME FILES COULD BE MISSING*

 ### Getting Started

 Install the dependencies of the *requirements.txt* file.
 Make sure to edit the config files in the `configs/` folder.
 Then simply run *main.py*